 Applicants and their parents are cautioned to complete all forms as honestly and accurately as possible.
 Any person who knowingly makes false statements is subject to a fine or imprisonment or both under provisions of the United States Criminal Code.
 Applicants are also reminded that they may be asked to substantiate information submitted on the FAFSA if selected for verification.
 Approximately 30% of all applicants are selected for verification each year.
 Those selected for verification must provide documentation, such as IRS Tax Return Transcripts, in order to receive financial aid.
-Notification of documents required to complete the financial aid awarding process will be sent to the student's Gadsden State email and posted on Banner SSB which can be accessed using the mvGadsdenState Portal at https://my.gadsdenstate.edu.
-Students are encouraged to check their College email accounts and Banner SSB frequently.
+Notification of documents required to complete the financial aid awarding process will be sent to the student's Gadsden State email and posted on OneACCS Self-Service Banner, Students are encouraged to check their College email accounts and OneACCS Self-Service Banner frequently.